 In addition to weekly classes, Upper Elementary students have various musical opportunities during the before- and after-school hours, including Concert Band and Concert Choir, a musical theater production, the Oakapellas pop vocal ensemble for Sixths, and lessons in vocal performance and a wide variety of instruments.

-Field trips are an integral part of the Upper Elementary curriculum and allow students to learn through their experiences at Nature’s Classroom, the Boston Symphony Orchestra, the Chelmsford Performing Arts Center, and Drumlin Farms to name just a few.
-Sixth year (grade) students take a three-day trip to New York City in the spring where they visit museums and the zoo, take a Circle Line tour of the city, and walk across the Brooklyn Bridge as an introduction to the cultural richness of an urban setting.
+Field trips are an integral part of the Upper Elementary curriculum and allow students to learn through their experiences at Nature’s Classroom and trips to area locations.
+Sixth year (grade) students participate in a three-day Art-focused trip to New York City in the spring, visiting several of the many museums there.
+During their visit, students take a Circle Line tour of the city, and walk across the Brooklyn Bridge as an introduction to the cultural richness of an urban setting.